How to get a job as a barrister

 - Exceptional attention to detail

-- Strong public speaking skills
+- Strong public speaking and advocacy skills

 - A high level of academic achievement